-A multitude of factors in addition to age must be utilized to make fully-informed plans that include the whole community.
+Many factors in addition to age must be used to make fully informed plans that include the whole community.
 Within the age demographics, the Census highlights some socioeconomic and disability factors that are key to understanding the needs of vulnerable population members.